-In October 2021, Senators Amy Klobuchar and Chuck Grassley introduced legislation, the American Innovation and Choice Online Act (S. 2992).
+In October 2021, Senators Amy Klobuchar and Chuck Grassley introduced the American Innovation and Choice Online Act (S. 2992).
 Here’s an explainer of how the bill would impact consumer-favorite products and services like Amazon Prime’s two-day shipping and Amazon Basics.

 Amazon Prime and Two-Day Shipping